Sakura-IT/Amiga-programming-examples/ASM/HelloWorld/README.md

 # HelloWorld

 Example of using Amiga OS functions from assembler.
 The whole example consists of 14 processor instructions and compiles to 128 bytes of executable.
+Article in Polish: http://krashan.ppa.pl/articles/amiga-asembler

 ### Key points